grpc/proposal/A116-virtual-rpcs.md

 ### Protobuf API

-We introduce a new proto syntax: `returns service`.
+We will use a new protobuf syntax: `returns service`.
 The client will send an initial Session Request to establish the common context to be used for every virtual RPC.